 If you’ve been making YouTube content for a long time or enjoy generating videos with post-production effects, you should consider upgrading to a mirrorless or action camera.

-These cameras allow you to manually enter parameters or use presets to create effects while filming.
+These cameras allow you to enter parameters or use manual presets to create effects while filming.

-Most YouTubers utilize mirrorless cameras to generate their material since they can make high-resolution videos from scratch.
+Most YouTubers use mirrorless cameras to generate their material since they can create high-resolution videos from scratch.

 These cameras have excellent resolution and will take your films to the next level regarding clarity and color intensity.

-It can record 4K video at up to 30p, has excellent autofocus and interchangeable lenses, and can easily be connected to a computer for live streaming via USB; no additional hardware/software is required.
+It can record 4K video at up to 30p, has excellent autofocus and interchangeable lenses, and can easily be connected to a computer via USB for live streaming; no additional hardware/software is required.

 It’s also reasonably priced.

 Regarding action cameras, GoPro is perhaps the most excellent and trusted action camera company, and we highly recommend the GoPro Hero 11 Black.

 If you’re unfamiliar with this camera, it can shoot 5.3K video at 60fps, has built-in voice control and touchscreen display, and is waterproof (up to 10m/33ft).

 It even has an image stabilization system and performs better in low-light situations than its predecessors, so you’ll have a higher chance of recording high-quality clips every time.